 Monday Tuesday Wednesday Thursday Friday

 8:30 Lecture Lecture

-9:30 or Lab or Lab
+9:30 Lecture or Lab Lecture or Lab Lecture

-Lecture or Lab Lecture Lecture or Lab Lecture Lecture or Lab
+or Lab Lecture or Lab Lecture or Lab

-Lecture or Lab Lecture or Lab Lecture or Lab
+Lecture or Lab Lecture or Lab Lecture

-or Lab Lecture or Lab Lecture
+or Lab Lecture or Lab Lecture or Lab

 12:30 Lunch Break or Lab Lunch Break or Lab Lunch Break

-1.30 Lecture Lecture
+1:30 Lecture Lecture Lanch Break

-1.50 Lecture or Lab Lecture or Lab Lecture
+1:30 Lecture or Lab Lecture or Lab Lecture

 or Lab Lecture or Lab Lecture or Lab

 Lecture or Lab Lecture or Lab Lecture

-or Lab Holp Section or Lab Holp Section or Lab
+or Lab or Lab or Lab

-4:30 Heln Session Help Session Heln Session Help Session Heln Session
+4:30 Help Session

 5:30 Break Break

-The grey Help Session time slots are optional.
+The Help Session time slots (grey) are optional.
 During these sessions, you can work with your peers and get help from teaching assistants on specific topics.
 Each day will feature targeted help for multiple topics.
 The schedule of these topics throughout the term will be posted online.
-The yellow, blank time slots represent free time.
+The yellow time slots represent free time.

-Note that module tests and Top Up opportunities will happen outside of the time slots shown here, often during the evening.
+Note that Module Tests and Top Up opportunities will happen outside of the time slots shown here, often during the evening.
 A schedule of these assessments will be posted in each course syllabus.